TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/ToplevelModules.rst

 `tools`: Admin Tools
-   By convention modules in this toplevel section should only be available for admins with system-maintainer rights.
+   By convention modules in this toplevel section should only be available for admins with system maintainer rights.
 Therefore the configuration array of a module displayed here should always have the following key-value pair: :php:`'access' => 'systemMaintainer'`.

-   In this toplevel section modules that deal with installing, updating the Core and extensions.
+   In this toplevel section modules that deal with installing and updating the Core and extensions are available.
 System-wide settings are also found here.

 `system`: System
-   By convention modules in this toplevel section should only be available for admins.
+   By convention, modules in this toplevel section should only be accessible by admins.
 Therefore the configuration array of a module displayed here should always have the following key-value pair:
    :php:`'access' => 'admin'`.